NCUtest/notes/calculusNotes.md

 {2 \over \pi} = \sqrt{1 \over 2} \cdot \sqrt{{1 \over 2}+{1 \over 2} \cdot \sqrt{1 \over 2}} \cdot \sqrt{{1 \over 2}+{1 \over 2} \cdot {\sqrt{{1 \over 2}+{1 \over 2} \cdot \sqrt{1 \over 2}}}}...
 ```

-But, since Wallis doesn't mention it, we suppose that he was unaware of it.(Remarkably, these two seemingly different products are special cases of a more general formula (3).)
-The thoughts that lead Wallis to (1) are quite surprising and ingeious.
-It is the purpose of this paper to show to modern readers the brilliance of Wallis' thinking in his disocvery of (1)
+But, since Wallis doesn't mention it, we suppose that he was unaware of it.(Remarkably, these two seemingly different products are special cases of a more general formula(not gonna talk in this moment).

-How Calculus created?
+Newton's Calculus
 ---------------------
+Newton was pretty much studying the same question as Wallis did which is find the area ratio of circle curve $\sqrt{1-x^2}$

 One thing to keep in mind is that Calculus is nothing more than an updated version of the Method of Exhuastion, but now it specifically deal with **Functions**.
 People have played algebra, geometry, and arithmetic for a long time.
 In 17th centuries, science was born and started to join the game.
 Many math problems were being researched again, like finding area of a shape, finding the length of curve or volume of some solid body.
 Most of them were written in algebraic expressions and equations.
 So a problem may like this in that time: How do we computer the area under a unit circle curve which is express as $\sqrt{1-x^2}$ under first quadrant of cartesian coordinates?
 We can use the Method of Exhaustion, take n number of small rectangles under the curve, and when n increases the more accurate the area we computer.
 The term "Function" is created by Lebniz in 1694